Watch: Dubai expat dances with Shah Rukh Khan, 'lives childhood dream' in viral video

 Regardless of her preparation, when she got on stage she had "goosebumps and tears".

 The 'Dunki' star interacted with several families on the Global Village stage, including hers.
 He "played games and made jokes" with them all.
-However, a one-line response to Khan's question has made her go viral on social media.
+However, it's her one-line response to Khan's question that has made Disha go viral on social media.

 Before she left, she managed to give him everything she brought for him, including a coin that held sentimental value for her – which he graciously accepted.